getodk/collect/README.md

 Maintainers also have a `google-services.json` file in the `collect_app/src/odkCollectRelease` folder.
 The contents of the file are similar to the contents of `collect_app/src/google-services.json`.

+When ready to generate a build for the Play Store, maintainers tag the build by [adding a release](releases).
+Tags for full releases must have the format `vX.X.X`.
+Tags for beta releases must have the format `vX.X.X-beta.X`.

 To generate official signed releases, you'll need the keystore file, the keystore passwords, a configured `collect_app/secrets.properties` file, and a configured `collect_app/src/odkCollectRelease/google-services.json` file.
 Then run `./gradlew assembleOdkCollectRelease`.
 If successful, a signed release will be at `collect_app/build/outputs/apk`.

 ## Troubleshooting